 (c) In mess dresses black shoes are to be worn.
-These may be either Naval Officers' Pattern or black Oxford patent leather shoes with plain front.
+These may be either the regulation black leather shoes with toecaps or black Oxford patent leather shoes with plain front.

-(d) Sandals may be worn optionally with No. 18A dress.
+(d) Sandals may be worn optionally with No. 13A dress.